 “Great poem, thanks Ron – never bite a postman.
 My old dog Digger (a blue heeler) and I ran away from home when they forced Digger to go and live somewhere else.”
 Viv

 “Thanks for sharing the poem.
-We also love Kelpies – a very dear friend of ours has one and it almost human.”
+We also love Kelpies – a very dear friend of ours has one and it is almost human.”
 Kelvin & Heather

 “What a great poem.
 Having to say goodbye to my farms dogs many years ago was not at all easy, and I missed them for many years.
 I now play golf at Mosman Park which allows public access particularly in the mornings when owners take their dogs for a walk.
 There is only one breed of dog which shows genuine interest in its owner, always looking back to see what should be done.
 I needn’t tell you they are all Kelpies, mostly red.
 Wishing you all a great Christmas.
 As far as I know the Puccinellia (salt-eating seed) you kindly mowed up for me all these years ago is still thriving out on Aroona Station 70 miles east of Esperance.”
 Ian